jmvanel/semantic_forms/doc/en/administration.md

 There is an HTML page for entering queries, in the /tools page.
 There are some example showing some queries that you can paste into your browser:

-The service
+The page
 <code>/sparql-ui?query=</code>
 is for CONSTRUCT queries.

-and the service
+and the page
 <code>/select-ui?query=</code>
 is for SELECT queries.

 In the /tools page, there is also a link to the YasGUI client tool, a famous SPARQL requester.

-In addition to the SPARQL endpoint at URL `/sparql`, therer is another endpoint at URL `/sparql2`, where all named graphs content is put in the unnamed graph.
+In addition to the SPARQL endpoint at URL`/sparql`, therer is another endpoint at URL `/sparql2`, where all named graphs content is put in the unnamed graph.
 This is convenient:

 - many tools do not consider named graphs (or just one), like Sparklis,
 - one does not have to wrap all triple patterns in `GRAPH ?GRnnn { }` blocks

+To compute Labels for selected URI's , there an input checkbox in `/select-ui` .
+To load selected URI's , there an input checkbox in `/select-ui` .
+Use case for both feature is when URI labels are not right after loading new RDF data.

 # Populating with dbPedia (mirroring dbPedia)